Storage customisation#

 What about alignment?#

-alignment supported on the platform (that is, alignof(std::max_align_t)
+alignment supported on the platform (that is, alignof(std::max_align_t)) is used.

 This ensures that objects of any type can be stored in static storage (provided of